BusraFatma/Bottle_Filling_Conveyor/README.md

-It detects both location errors and errors on the label
+It detects both location errors and errors on the label.